abesford/seizzmic-site-0c00b/src/pages/blog/what-we-mean-by-internet-era.md

 image: images/9.jpg
 thumb_image: images/9.jpg
 ---
+**The internet used to be a niche interest for academics and enthusiasts.
+Now it is part of almost everyone's day-to-day life.**

+When the world wide web was created in 1989, only 0.5% of the world's population were online.
+PCs.
+Now well over 4bn people have a smartphone, and there are only 5.7bn adults on earth.
+The old things like mainframes and PCs didn't go away but they don't set the agenda any more.

 societies and political economy will change under the force of rapidly accelerating technologies

 15 years ago etc. Software is eating the world

 Not just some abstract idea - this is what powers Netflix!
+A child born when the iPhone was announced may now have one of their own.

 massive, forced global experiment with remote working and services